 However, we understand there might be reasons why applications for financial aid are not submitted until February or later.
 LPS plans for a limited number of these later applications by reserving a portion of available financial aid funds for these situations.
 Such funding could be limited.
 The sooner your application is received, the better your chances are of receiving the maximum amount of aid for your student.

 LPS also offers grants to defray the cost of travel for students who live over 750 miles from Watertown.
 These grants are in addition to any financial aid that is awarded and are applied directly to the student’s account.
 Travel distances of less than 750 miles are taken into account when determining the amount of financial aid awards.
-Whenever Easter Break does not fall during a regular Spring Break, additional travel aid will be awarded that year.
-This will be the case in 2022-23.

 Many congregations and some WELS districts provide assistance to students who are preparing for the public ministry.
 A congregation may also offer tuition credit through its scrip gift card program.
 Please select LPS as an option if offered.
 Employers may also offer scholarships or grants to children of employees.
 Parents are encouraged to inquire directly to these potential sources for financial support.